timmayg/clus2023-devwks-2008/labs-pods.md

 The lab network we will be working with looks like the diagram below.
 <img src="/images/network-diagram.png" alt="DEVWKS-2008 Network Diagram" width=600>

-Please use this table to determine what Pod you have been assigned.

 <ol>

-<li> Find your Workstation and then find your Pod FQDN in the table below. </li>
+<li> Use this table to determine what Pod you have been assigned. </li>

 NOTE: Please do NOT use Pod 12 !!!
 Things will break, lab will fail!
 You've been warned!

 | Workstation #  | Pod FQDN  |
 | -------------- | ----------- |